okfb/matchmaking_simulation/README.md

 ### Interactive Demo

-To experiment with different parameters interactively, launch:
+To see the simulation evolve in real time, launch:

 ```bash
 python interactive.py
 ```

-A window will open with sliders for the number of steps and player join chance.
-Use the **Stay Chance** slider to control the probability that players queue for another match after finishing one.
-Press **Run** to update the charts showing how many players remain in the queue and how many matches are created per region.
+A window appears with sliders for join and stay probabilities.
+Press **Start** to begin an animated run of the simulation.
+The plots update every few hundred milliseconds, showing how players move through the queue and how many matches are formed per region.
+Use **Pause** to stop the animation and adjust the sliders; press **Start** again to restart with the new settings.

 ### Building an Executable